-80 Much of Brillig's source material was familiar to me, being readily available in Henri F. Ellenberger, The Discovery of the Unconscious: The History and Evolution of Dynamic Psychiatry.
+80 Much of Brillig's source material was familiar to me, being readily available in Henri F. Ellenberger, The Discovery of the Unconscious.

 81 They didn't, but I didn't need them anyway, thanks to Norman's tape (see above, note 70).